 Applying in Person

-If you do not wish to pre-register online, both parties will need to appear in person at the court between the hour of 8 a.m. and 4 p.m. and provide the Court with all their information.
-In addition, whether you apply online or in person, both applicants will need to personally appear at the Mahoning County Probate Court with a certified copy of their birth certificate, proof of their social security number and one of the following:
+If you do not wish to pre-register online, both parties will need to appear in person at the court between the hours of 8 a.m. and 4 p.m. and provide the Court with all their information.
+In addition, whether you apply online or in person, both applicants will need to personally appear at the Mahoning County Probate Court.
+The following documents are required:

 Upon completion of the Marriage Application and approval of all necessary supplemental documentation, a Marriage License will be issued.
 The license will remain valid for 60 day; if the marriage is not performed within that time, a new license must be obtained.